mishra-ankit-dev/raspberrypi-PPP/README.md

 If you want to enable PPP connection on every boot then you can schedule it with crontab

     sudo crontab - e

-then select any method (recommended no.2 - nano) and add the following line to the end
+Then select any method (recommended no.2 - nano) and add the following line to the end

     @reboot /etc/ppp/peers/
     @reboot sudo pon rnet

-Niw every time your Pi boots it will automatically establish PPP connection.
+Now every time your Pi boots it will automatically establish PPP connection.
 You can check if PPP is established execute

     ifconfig